 Flat Wiper Blade

-The flat blade or slimline blade is the most common type blade today.
+The flat blade or slimline blade is the most common type of blade today.
 It’s fitted to most cars since 2005.
-It isn’t a huge departure from the Traditional blade, it does the same job, but doesn’t have the bulky multi component structure of the traditional blade.
-Instead it uses a clever all in one design to force the blade against the windshield and includes integrated full length wing.
+It isn’t a huge departure from the Traditional blade, it does the same job, but doesn’t have the bulky multi-component structure of the traditional blade.

 How To Buy Wiper Blades

-You now know the difference between the two main types of wiper blade fitted to most cars today.
+You now know the difference between the two main types of wiper blades fitted to most cars today.
 And you’ll easily be able to distinguish one from the other.
 One slimline blade or Traditional blade is identical to another, the only distinguishing feature is its overall length.
-That’s mission critical info when purchasing wipers.
+That’s mission-critical info when purchasing wipers.
 Buying blades is easy – two main ways to buy wiper blades:

 - Walk into an auto parts store with your vehicles make, model and year.
 Ask the store assistant for blades, they’ll do the rest.